Santa Rosa Island (California): Ecology and climate

 Torrey pine grove on Santa Rosa island.
 View towards Santa Cruz Island.

 A variety of the Torrey pine (Pinus torreyana var. insularis) grows on the island.
 The population of this endangered species is estimated at 1000 trees.
 The island oak (Quercus tomentella) is native to the island.

 Flightless geese, giant mice and pygmy mammoths are extinct, while the island fox, spotted skunk, and munchkin dudleya (Dudleya gnoma) (one of the six endemic plant species on the island) still live there.
 The island is home to one of only three known populations of Hoffman's rockcress.

-Its surrounding waters serve as an invaluable nursery for the sea life that feeds larger marine mammals and seabirds.
+Its surrounding waters serve as a nursery for the sea life that feeds larger marine mammals and seabirds.
 Great white sharks, including some adults over 15 feet in length, are fairly common in the northern Channel Islands (especially San Miguel and Santa Rosa) and feed on the abundant marine mammals.
 It is unwise to swim or dive alone near seal colonies where white sharks may be present.

 The rare endemic lichen Caloplaca obamae, discovered in 2007 and described by Kerry Knudsen in 2009, commemorates United States President Barack Obama.

 Santa Rosa Island has a warm-summer Mediterranean climate (Csb in the Köppen climate classification).